Direct dependencies between neurons explain activity

 {\myfont Identifying optimal inputs}

-To study the computation of a real neuron, we must first specify its inputs.
+To study real neurons, we must first specify their inputs.
 In large-scale recordings, while synaptic connectivity is rarely known, we can infer the optimal inputs that provide the best description of a neuron's output.
-In a population of $N$ neurons, for a given output neuron, we would like to select the $n < N$ inputs that, once included in the minimal computation [Eq.~(\ref{eq_P})], reduce our uncertainty about the output $S_\text{dir}$ as much as possible (Methods).
+In a population of $N$ neurons, for a given output neuron, we would like to select the $n < N$ inputs that, once included in the maximum entropy model [Eq.~(\ref{eq_P})], reduce our uncertainty about the output $S_\text{dir}$ as much as possible (Methods).
 This minimax entropy problem is generally intractable;\cite{Lynn-15, Lynn-16} however, we provide an efficient algorithm that greedily identifies the locally optimal inputs at each step (Methods).
 The result is a set of $n$ inputs that, by minimizing the model uncertainty $S_\text{dir}$, also maximize the amount of variability captured by direct dependencies $S_\text{tot} - S_\text{dir}$.

-Consider a large population of neurons in the mouse hippocampus (Methods).\cite{Gauthier-01} These cells play key roles in encoding the animal’s location, mapping features in its environment, and storing memories of past events;\cite{Moser-01, Okeefe-01, Hafting-01, Meshulam-03} yet it remains unclear whether these functions arise from simple computations.
-For a given output neuron, we can infer the optimal $n$ inputs and the corresponding minimal computation (Fig.~\ref{fig_neuron}a).
-We only consider inputs that co-activate with the output at least once, which guarantees that the direct dependencies are well-defined (Methods).
-As the number of inputs increases, the minimal direct model quickly becomes expressive, making increasingly accurate predictions for the output activity (Fig.~\ref{fig_neuron}b).
-In fact, despite being maximally random with respect to higher-order dependencies, the entropy of the direct computation $S_\text{dir}$ drops exponentially with the number of inputs (Fig.~\ref{fig_neuron}c).
+Consider a large population of neurons in the mouse hippocampus (Methods).\cite{Gauthier-01} These cells play key roles in encoding the animal’s location, mapping features in its environment, and storing memories of past events;\cite{Moser-01, Okeefe-01, Hafting-01, Meshulam-03} yet it remains unclear whether these functions arise from simple input-output dependencies.
+For a given output neuron, we infer the optimal $n$ inputs and the corresponding maximum entropy model (Fig.~\ref{fig_neuron}a).
+We only consider inputs that co-activate with the output at least once during a recording, which guarantees that the direct dependencies are well-defined (Methods).
+As the number of inputs increases, the minimal model quickly becomes expressive, making increasingly accurate predictions for the output activity (Fig.~\ref{fig_neuron}b).
+In fact, despite being maximally random with respect to interactions between inputs and time-delayed dependencies, the direct entropy $S_\text{dir}$ drops exponentially with the number of inputs (Fig.~\ref{fig_neuron}c).
 This means that with only a relatively small number of inputs, direct dependencies capture an exponentially large amount of variability $S_\text{tot} - S_\text{dir}$.